Japanese submarine I-56 (1943): First war patrol

 The commander-in-chief of the Combined Fleet, Admiral Soemu Toyoda, activated Operation Shō-Gō 1 for the defense of the Philippine Islands on 13 October 1944.
-On 15 October, I-54 was assigned along with the submarines I-26, I-45, I-53, and I-54 to Submarine Group A under the direct command of the 6th Fleet.
+On 15 October, I-56 was assigned along with the submarines I-26, I-45, I-53, and I-54 to Submarine Group A under the direct command of the 6th Fleet.
 She departed Kure that day with orders to attack Task Force 38, assigned to a patrol area in the Philippine Sea 240 nmi southeast of Formosa.

 On 18 October 1944, I-56 received orders to patrol east of Leyte in the Philippines, and was expected to arrive in that area on 24 October.
 The Battle of Leyte began with the U.S. landings on Leyte on 20 October 1944, and the Japanese naval reaction to the landings resulted in the Battle of Leyte Gulf of 23–26 October 1944.

-On the second day of that battle, I-56 was the Philippine Sea east of Mindanao on 24 October 1944 when she fired three torpedoes fitted with magnetic exploders at the New Guinea-bound U.S. Navy Task Group 78.1.
+On the second day of that battle, I-56 was the Philippine Sea east of Mindanao on 24 October when she fired three torpedoes fitted with magnetic exploders at the New Guinea-bound U.S. Navy Task Group 78.1.
 Her crew heard three explosions, and her commanding officer believed that his submarine had sunk three transports, but apparently some of the torpedoes detonated prematurely.
 Actually, her torpedoes damaged the tank landing ship USS LST-695, which survived and later reached Guam under tow by the tank landing ship USS LST-985.
 The patrol frigate USS Carson City attempted a counterattack against I-56, but without success.

 On 25 October 1944, I-56 was in the Philippine Sea northeast of Mindanao when an escort of U.S. Navy Task Group 77.1 (call sign "Taffy 1") detected her at 22:32.
 The task group′s escort aircraft carriers began a 90-degree emergency turn to avoid the submarine.
 At 22:34, I-56 fired five torpedoes, and her crew heard three explosions 50 seconds later.
 Although some sources credit I-56 with torpedoing the escort carrier USS Santee, Santee was off Samar and was not part of the task group I-56 attacked.
 Shortly after the carriers began their turn, two torpedo wakes straddled the escort carrier USS Petrof Bay.
 The destroyer escort USS Coolbaugh counterattacked, causing several leaks aboard I-56, which dived to 460 ft.
-Coolbaugh claimed to have sunk a submarine at 09°52′N 127°30′E, but I-56 survived, and when she surfaced later she recovered a unexploded Mark 9 depth charge from her afterdeck.
+Coolbaugh claimed to have sunk a submarine at 09°52′N 127°30′E, but I-56 survived, and when she surfaced later she recovered an unexploded Mark 9 depth charge from her afterdeck.
 She mistakenly reported sinking an aircraft carrier.

 With only three torpedoes left aboard, one of them defective, I-56 was ordered back to Japan.
 She arrived at Kure on 4 November 1944, and was credited with sinking an aircraft carrier, a destroyer, and three transports during her patrol, although in truth her only success had been damage to one tank landing ship.